Travel group Thomas Cook battles for survival ahead of Monday deadline

 Condor, a German airline owned by Thomas Cook, said in a statement that its parent company was doing everything it could to secure fresh funds.
 “Negotiations with all key stakeholders are complex and ongoing.
 The Condor flights are currently being operated on a regular basis.”

-News of Thomas Cook’s potential demise has sparked alarm not just across the holiday resorts and poolside bars where customers are using social media to get updates, but among its suppliers and future customers who are losing faith.
+News of Thomas Cook’s potential demise has sparked alarm not just across the holiday resorts and poolside bars where customers are using social media to obtain updates, but among suppliers and future customers who are losing faith.

 That is draining the company of the liquidity it needs to keep operating and ramping up the pressure on one of Britain’s oldest and much-loved companies.